 What Is A Frappe & How Is It Made?

-The Frappe, pronounced fra-pay, is an iced coffee drink that originated in Greece sometime in the 1950s.
-It all started when a representative of the Nescafe, Dimitris Vakondios, started experimenting by combining instant coffee, water, sugar, and milk.
+The word Frappe, pronounced fra-pay, is the name for an iced coffee drink that originated in Greece sometime in the 1950s.
+It all started when a representative of the Nescafe, Dimitris Vakondios, started experimenting by combining instant coffee, cold water, sugar, and milk.

-However, you might know the Frappe better as one of McDonald’s best-selling McCafe menu items.
+What started as a kind of iced cappuccino blended with sugar has transformed into a global drink, and you probably know the Frappe better as one of McDonald’s best-selling McCafe menu items.

 How to Make a Frappe